UgurBurakGuven/UgurBurakGuven/README.md

 ###

-- Skilled in MVVM pattern, SOLID principles and Swift.Student with Engineering Faculty focused in Computer Science from Ataturk University.
+- Skilled in MVVM pattern, SOLID principles and Swift.Worked on VIPER.Student with Engineering Faculty focused in Computer Science from Ataturk University.

 ## Languages and Tools